echopairs/zros-go/README.md

 # zros-go
-The golang version of zros
+The Go language implementation of zros